Submit your Mutual Rescue story by October 15

 Blythe Jack—a lifelong animal lover and a proud pet parent to her dogs Roxie, Oakley, and JosieBelle—is Mutual Rescue’s strategic adviser.
 As a board member at Humane Society Silicon Valley, she fell in love with Mutual Rescue and its mission at first meeting in 2017.
 Her support is reflected in every facet of the initiative, including its two recent films, “Kimo & Jazz” and “Keema & Her Pack,” as well as the new Mutual Rescue Moments series and a film in progress.
 Blythe has been an active private-equity investor in the consumer sector for nearly 25 years, having been a managing director at TSG Consumer Partners for over 11 years, where she led investments in consumer brands such as BrewDog, Backcountry, Dutch Bros, IT Cosmetics, and Canyon Bicycles, among others.
 She counts a great husband of over 20 years and teenage daughter amongst her pack, along with their three beloved hounds.

-Additional love and respect to the people, companion animal co-stars, and rescue organizations featured in Mutual Rescue Moments, Seniors Saving Seniors: Elena Page, Raina and Baxter, Angela Stell, NMDOG; Mimi Christensen, Ariel, Sunrise of Bethesda Senior Living; Doreen Jakubcak, Eileen Farkas, Debbie Williamson, Marty’s Place Senior Dog Sanctuary; Steve Lee, Lillian Lee, Bobe and Baby, Humane Society Silicon Valley; Sandy Brychta, Rebel Rey Lee, Cupcake, and Muttville Senior Dog Rescue.
+Additional love and respect to the people, companion animal co-stars, and rescue organizations featured in Mutual Rescue Moments: Calvin Tucker, Henry, Saving One Creature At a Time (SOCAT); Samantha Brinegar, Joey, Fairytale Farms; Mary Kniskern, Stella, Prison Pet Partnership Program; Susannah Greenwood, Pullman, Lincoln, Paxton, Silicon Valley Pet Project, Cat Town; Sarah Hall, Dogs Matter; Elena Page, Angela Stell, Raina, Baxter, NMDOG; Mimi Christensen, Ariel, Sunrise of Bethesda Senior Living; Doreen Jakubcak, Eileen Farkas, Debbie Williamson, Marty’s Place Senior Dog Sanctuary; Steve Lee, Lillian Lee, Bobe, Baby, Humane Society Silicon Valley; Sandy Brychta, Rebel Rey Lee, Cupcake, Muttville Senior Dog Rescue.

 Tectonic Video is a Chicago-based video strategy and production company that works exclusively with nonprofits.
 “We’ve partnered with Mutual Rescue from the beginning,” says Tectonic’s founder and CEO, Doug Scott.
-“We’re humbled to have created more than a dozen award-winning Mutual Rescue films together.
+“We’re humbled to have created so many award-winning Mutual Rescue films together.
 We’ve seen how shelter animals and their people do indeed rescue one another, and we’re inspired by the tireless efforts of animal-shelter employees and volunteers to save lives.”

 Advocate Creative is a branding and design agency for nonprofits and foundations.
 Since their inception in 2012, Advocate Creative has made it their mission to advance their clients’ missions.
 They help create brands, build websites, design print pieces, and launch campaigns for today’s most impactful organizations.
 Advocate Creative’s work is reflected in Mutual Rescue’s website design and the signature illustrations—by art director Jessie McGrath—in Mutual Rescue’s films and Coloring Pages For All Ages.

-Alex Williamson is a composer, producer, and arranger for film, television, and games.
-As a frequent collaborator with Grammy-winning composer Christopher Tin, Williamson has composed and arranged for a variety of films and games, including the blockbuster Civilization VI, PGA Tour 2K21, and the mobile hit Rise of Kingdoms.
-His work with Mutual Rescue includes the films “Tanner & Rei,” “Kimo & Jazz,” “Keema & Her Pack,” “Bhuvana & Abhishek & Lollipop,” and the memorial montages “Still Yours” and “Silent Paws.”
+Alex Williamson is a Grammy-nominated composer, producer, and arranger for film, television, and games.
+His work with Mutual Rescue includes the films “The Love Is Mutual,” “Tanner & Rei,” “Kimo & Jazz,” “Keema & Her Pack,” “Bhuvana & Abhishek & Lollipop,” and, with Christopher Tin, the memorial montages “Still Yours” and “Silent Paws.”

 Fenwick provides legal advice and assistance to Mutual Rescue, principally for intellectual property protection.
 From emerging enterprises to large public corporations, the law firm’s clients are leaders in the technology and life sciences sectors who are fundamentally changing the world through rapid innovation.

-Past story judges include the Mutual Rescue team; filmmaking partner Tectonic; board members, donors, volunteers, and staff at Humane Society Silicon Valley; and recognized professionals in animal welfare, science, philanthropy, journalism, and the arts—including Dr. Marty Becker, Tom Corwin, Jenna Donleavy, Jennifer Erwitt, Ethan Goldman, Tisha Haney, Ingrid King, Bonnie-Jill Laflin, Maggie Lawson, Josh McGuire, Jude McVay, Doug Menuez, Karen Mullarkey, Amy Shojai, Phoebe Smolan, Rick Smolan, Gina Spadafori, Morgan Spurlock, Tracey Stewart, Mark Ulriksen, and Kayleen VanderRee and Danielle Gumbley.
+Under the direction of executive producer David Whitman, stories submitted for Mutual Rescue films have been selected by notable professionals in animal welfare, science, philanthropy, journalism, and the arts, including Dr. Marty Becker, Tom Corwin, Jenna Donleavy, Jennifer Erwitt, Ethan Goldman, Tisha Haney, Ingrid King, Bonnie-Jill Laflin, Maggie Lawson, Josh McGuire, Jude McVay, Doug Menuez, Karen Mullarkey, Amy Shojai, Phoebe Smolan, Rick Smolan, Gina Spadafori, Morgan Spurlock, Tracey Stewart, Mark Ulriksen, Kayleen VanderRee and Danielle Gumbley, the Mutual Rescue leadership team; filmmaking partner Tectonic Video; and board members, staff, and volunteers at Humane Society Silicon Valley.